royhobbstn/bigQueryACS/README.md

 ## Prerequisites:

-I VERY highly recommend running this from a Google Compute Instance for performance reasons.
+I VERY highly recommend running this from a Google Compute Instance for performance and simplicity.

 Make sure to check the box that says:
 *ALLOW FULL ACCESS TO ALL CLOUD APIs*